jcsackett/scktt.io/content/blog/deploying-with-gitea.md

 know, I know, not that impressive, but I'm going to write it up anyway, and if you don't care you can smile and nod and close the tab.

-[Gitea][gitea] is great git hosting webapp (and git server) that is really simple to [set up][install-docs].

 I've been meaning for some time to set up my own git server for personal projects in lieu of hosting *everything* on github, and the work I've been doing to update this site seemed like a good time to do that.
+I looked at several options and after a suggestion from a friend I settled on gitea.
-So after quickly setting it up (just follow the docs) I started pushing this site's repo to it when I realized I had the opportunity to do something clever (that other folks have been doing since static site generators and git were a thing).
+[Gitea][gitea] is a nice git hosting webapp (and git server) that is really simple to [set up][install-docs].
+Fundamentally it's just one go binary to spin up, though you can put nginx in front of (like I did) if that works better for you.
+Once I had set gitea up I started pushing this site's repo to it and I realized I had the opportunity to do something clever (that other folks have been doing since static site generators and git were a thing).

 I have always updated this site via rsync.
 This is fine, but it means that deploys of the site may not have been committed.
 It would be much better to